A form of Call Back

 Collectible Card Game

-- Also, Scars of Mirrodin is a block where they revisit the first world that they visited when they started visiting new worlds each block.
-It doesn't end well for Mirrodin, though, as the world becomes the new homeworld for one of the game's once-thought-to-be-dead Big Bads.
+- Scars of Mirrodin revisits the popular Mirrodin setting, chock full of robots and metal.
+It doesn't end well for Mirrodin, as the world becomes the new homeworld for one of the game's once-thought-to-be-dead Big Bads.

 - One of the later levels of Drakengard 2 is one of the first levels of Drakengard, but in reverse.
 Instead of entering the castle and ascending it, you start from the top and work your way down.